 - Renewable Natural Gas Revenues: We record revenues from the production and sale of RNG and the generation and sale of the Environmental Attributes derived from RNG, such as RINs and LCFS credits.
 Our RNG revenues from Environmental Attributes are recorded net of a portion of Environmental Attributes shared with off-take counterparties as consideration for such counterparties using the RNG as a transportation fuel.
-We monetize a portion of our RNG production under fixed-price and counterparty sharing agreements, which provide floor prices in excess of commodity indices and sharing percentages of the monetization of Environmental Attributes.
-Under these sharing arrangements, we receive a portion of the profits derived from counterparty monetization of the Environmental Attributes in excess of the floor prices.
-These arrangements are currently set to expire during 2022 and we are in negotiations to replace these arrangements. - Renewable Electricity Generation Revenues: We record revenues from the production and sale of Renewable Electricity and the generation and sale of the Environmental Attributes, such as RECs, derived from Renewable Electricity.
-All of our Renewable Electricity production is monetized under fixed-price PPAs from our existing operating projects.

-Corporate Revenues: Corporate reports realized and unrealized gains or losses under our gas hedge programs.
+We monetize a portion of our RNG production under fixed-price agreements which provide floor prices in excess of commodity indices. - Renewable Electricity Generation Revenues: We record revenues from the production and sale of Renewable Electricity and the generation and sale of the Environmental Attributes, such as RECs, derived from Renewable Electricity.
+All of our Renewable Electricity production is monetized under fixed-price PPAs from our existing operating projects. - Corporate Revenues: Corporate reports realized and unrealized gains or losses under our gas hedge programs.
 Corporate also relates to additional discrete financial information for the corporate function; primarily used as a shared service center for maintaining functions such as executive, accounting, treasury, legal, human resources, tax, environmental, engineering and other operations functions not otherwise allocated to a segment.